0b1-k/humble-roots-project-lua/README.md

 ***InfluxDB***

-The Humble Roots Project logs all sensor data to [influxdb](https://influxdata.com/time-series-platform/influxdb/).
+All sensor data is logged to [influxdb](https://influxdata.com/time-series-platform/influxdb/).
-Once influxdb is installed, create a 'sensors' and an 'events' database then enable influxdb logging in ./config/config.json.
+Once influxdb is installed, create a 'sensors' and an 'events' database, then enable influxdb logging in ./config/config.toml.
+See /weed/config/influxdb-udp.conf for a ready to use config snippet for communicating with InfluxDB over UDP (recommended over HTTP).

 ***Grafana***

-The Humble Roots Project uses Grafana to plot sensor data.
-Enable it in ./config/config.json.
-Once Grafana is installed, configure it to use the influxdb instance previously installed and import the Humble Roots Project dashboard from ./dashboard/grafana/Lab.json.
+Uses Grafana to plot sensor data.
+Once Grafana is installed, configure it to use the Influxdb instance previously installed and import the

-***smsd***

-The Humble Roots Project relies on [smsd](http://smstools3.kekekasvi.com/) to send and receive SMS notifications if enabled.
-Once smsd is installed, enable it in ./config/config.json.
+Humble Roots Project dashboard from ./dashboard/grafana/Lab.json.